fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

       - 32/32
       - stalled, no training metrics

-The PP4 and CP4 ``micro=32`` candidates remained in fixed rank-wait states for several normal run durations and were terminated as stalled.
-They are neither throughput points nor mislabeled as OOM.
+The PP4 and CP4 ``micro=32`` candidates remained in fixed rank-wait states and were terminated as stalled; they are not throughput points.

 Points on different curves can have different global batches, so this plot shows the throughput-capacity frontier rather than fixed-batch speedup.
 Complete